-19 km altitude into which the anvil would evolve (Fig. 10a).
-The Falcon flew a similar pattern but further north to probe with its Lidar the high level cirrus associated with the massive mesoscale system above Papua New Guinea mentioned earlier (cf. Fig. 8).
+earlier (cf. Fig. 8).
 With strong easterly steering (Fig. 5a), a single-cell Hector blew up over Bathurst Island near Apsley Strait around 15:10 LT (Fig. 10, left panels).
 Radar echoes reached up to a maximum altitude of about 17 km around 16:30 LT.
 The M55 approached the cell from the north descending stepwise from 19 km down to the anvil top.
-By the time the M55 arrived, the anvil was already detached and moving south (Fig. 10b).
+By the time the M55 arrived, the anvil was already detached and moving south (Fig. 10b, label 3).
 As the main activity had been advected off the coast over the Timor Sea by 17:30 LT, the M55 headed back northwest trying to sample the overshoots of a mildly active and already dying cell (Fig. 10b, red arrow).
-It finally returned to continue probing the environment above the main anvil by slowly descending into the top of the cloud.
+It finally returned to continue probing the environment above the main anvil by slowly descending into the top of the cloud (label 3 again).

-After characterizing the inflow region in the north the Falcon returned to the south of the Tiwis where it was flying east-west cross-sections at 12 600 m below the anvil thereby characterizing its vertical structure by Lidar (Fig. 10d).
+After characterizing the inflow region in the north the Falcon returned to the south of the Tiwis where it was flying east-west cross-sections at 12 600 m below the anvil thereby characterizing its vertical structure by Lidar (Fig. 10d, label 4).
 The Egrett flew northeast-southwest oriented transects above the Falcon and inside the anvil at 13 100 and 13 700 m, whereas the Dornier was characterizing the low level inflow by flying large circles around Bathurst and the active cells.
-The final return of the four aircraft to Darwin was complicated by a number of highly active cells popping up along the sea breeze front south and east of Darwin (Fig. 10d) but they all managed to land safely as the systems stayed south of the airport.
+The final return of the four aircraft to Darwin was complicated by a number of highly active cells popping up along the sea breeze front south and east of Darwin (Fig. 10d, label 5) but they all managed to land safely as the systems stayed south of the airport.